-E.2.2 CERTIFICATION
+E.2.2 CERTIFICATION AND IDENTIFICATION.

-- (a) Each centreboard shall have its own identifying number, which may be incorporated with the certification mark. - (b) The official measurer shall certify centreboards by fixing, signing and dating a certification mark on the centreboard arm, visible in the raised position. - (c) The certification mark shall be a durable numbered sticker produced under the authority of the IFA, or an official measurer's personal mark..
+- (a) Each centreboard shall have its own identifying number, which may be the same as the ISAF/World Sailing plaque for the hull.
+It shall be engraved, etched or stamped on the centreboard arm, visible in the raised position. - (b) An IFA approved official measurer shall certify centreboards by fixing, signing and dating a certification mark on the centreboard arm, visible in the raised position. - (c) The certification mark shall be a durable sticker produced under the authority of the IFA, or an IFA approved official measurer's personal mark. - E.2.3 MATERIALS - (d) The centreboard shall be of aluminium alloy of 8 mm nominal thickness, except that the leading and trailing edges may be shaped. - (e) The centreboard may be anodised or coated with a clear coating. - (f) Fibre and opaque reinforcement are permitted only to repair corrosion and other damage.

-E.2.3 MATERIALS

-- (a) The centreboard shall be of aluminium alloy of 8 mm nominal thickness, except that the leading and trailing edges may be shaped. - (b) The centreboard may be anodised or coated with a clear coating. - (c) Fibre and opaque reinforcement are permitted only to repair corrosion and other damage.